marcsulf/Image2CoCo3/README.md

 <p>These scripts will take an arbitrary image in just about any standard format,
-of any size and aspect ratio, and convert it to be viewable on a CoCo 3 using the HSCREEN 2 (320x192, 16 color) graphics mode.
-NOTE: the image file must be in the same directory as this python script for the script to operate correctly.
+of any size and aspect ratio, and convert it to be viewable on a CoCo 3 using the `HSCREEN 2` (320x192, 16 color) graphics mode.
+NOTE: the image file must be in the same directory as this python script for the script to operate correctly using the command line utilities, since I do not have any path handling in those.
+The GUI version will work on any image file in any location on your computer.
-I do not have any path handling.
-The program scales the image to fit on HSCREEN 2, asking for stretch and/or positioning info if the image has a different aspect ratio than the screen.
+The program scales the image to fit on `HSCREEN 2`, asking for stretch and/or positioning info if the image has a different aspect ratio than the screen.
 It then dithers the image using a 16 color subset of the CoCo 3 color palette.
-Then it outputs four .BIN files (one for each 8kB bank required for an HSCREEN 2 screen), and a Super ECB BASIC program which is suitable for loading and displaying the image.
-The .BAS program includes the PALETTE needed for proper display of the image, and is commented to make it easier to understand what it is doing.
+Then it outputs four `.BIN` files (one for each 8kB bank required for an `HSCREEN 2` screen), and a Super ECB BASIC program which is suitable for loading and displaying the image.
+The `.BAS` program includes the `PALETTE` needed for proper display of the image, and is commented to make it easier to understand what it is doing.

-<p>To create a .DSK image suitable for loading on the CoCo, if you are using
+<p>To create a `.DSK` image suitable for loading on the CoCo, if you are using
-Windows, you can either drag and drop the .BAS program onto the "makedisk.bat" batch file that should be included with this distribution, or call "makedisk MYPIC.BAS" from the command line, assuming that all of the files are in the same directory as the ToolShed "decb.exe" utility.
+Windows, you can either drag and drop the `.BAS` program onto the `makedisk.bat` batch file that should be included with this distribution, or call `makedisk MYPIC.BAS` from the command line, assuming that all of the files are in the same directory as the ToolShed `decb.exe` utility.
 A similar script could easily be constructed for a Linux or Mac system.

 <p>I originally wrote the script in order to create a fancy title screen for a